 How to Find if the Graphics Card is Compatible with your PC or Not

 Here are the various important factors and components that decide the compatibility of your graphics card with your PC.
-All these below mentioned tips applies to both Nvidia and AMD Graphics Cards.
+All these below mentioned tips apply to both Nvidia and AMD Graphics Cards.

 Motherboard PCI-E x16 Slot